Skip to content

 The Metabolic Lie

+You already feel the difference between days when your biology cooperates and days when it fights you.
 Merleau-Ponty argued you do not have a body — you are embodied.
 William James said emotions are bodily states.
-Modern metabolic research confirms both: 93.2% of Americans lack optimal cardiometabolic health, and that is not a health problem separate from cognition.
+The metabolic data confirms both: 93.2% of Americans lack optimal cardiometabolic health, and that is not a health problem separate from your cognition.
 It is the cognition problem.

 March 25, 20269 min